berenger-eu/tbfmm/paper/paper.md

 This method needs nothing more than a FMM kernel, which is expected to be the same as the one used without periodicity.
 Therefore, the method is generic and can work with any FMM kernel.
 Moreover, the accuracy of the method relies fully on the FMM kernel.
-Figure \autoref{fig:periodicmerge} shows how the simulation box is repeated with this method.
+\autoref{fig:periodicmerge} shows how the simulation box is repeated with this method.

 ![How the simulation box is repeated when using a periodic FMM algorithm.
 \label{fig:periodicmerge}](periodicmerge.png)